Brain inflammation - viral encephalitis

 A study of a small number of people with complications from encephalitis suggests that acupuncture on the scalp may reduce severe complications and symptoms.
 Some practitioners believe that scalp acupuncture works for people with encephalitis because all meridians converge at the head and the method can stimulate and regulate qi (energy) throughout the entire body.
 More research is needed.

 Most cases of encephalitis in newborns are caused by when the baby passes through the birth canal of a mother who is infected with herpes simplex virus 2 (HSV-2).
 This infection in newborns is often severe and fatal.
 Pregnant women with a history of HSV-2 infection may be advised to have a cesarean section, even if there is no sign of an active infection.

 Prognosis and Complications

 Full recovery from encephalitis can take weeks or months.
 People recovering from serious cases may have complications ranging from fatigue and trouble concentrating to tremors and personality changes.

 The most severe problems from encephalitis come from the destruction of nerve cells in the brain.
-How severe the complications are depends on the person's immune system -- whether it is healthy or weak -- and what infection caused the encephalitis.
+Complications depend on the person's immune system -- whether it is healthy or weak -- and what infection caused the encephalitis.
 For example, many of those infected with Eastern equine encephalitis and St. Louis encephalitis have permanent brain damage, including problems with memory, speech, vision, hearing, muscle control, and sensation, and a low survival rate.
 Those infected with Epstein-Barr or varicella zoster rarely have any serious complications.

 Most cases of encephalitis are mild and people make a full recovery.

 Barak V, Halperin T, Kalickman I. The effect of Sambucol, a black elderberry-based, natural product, on the production of human cytokines: I. Inflammatory cytokines.
-Eur Cytokine Netw.
-2001;12(2):290-6.
+Eur Cytokine Netw .
+2001;12(2):290-296.